Squash Source

 I’ll be updating Squash Source continuously, so please subscribe to my email newsletter in order to receive free updates when great new content is available.

 I’ve been playing squash since I was about 13 years old, when my dad got me into it.
 Since then, I played on the varsity teams at Exeter and Princeton.
 I stopped playing for a few years after college, because I was burned out.
 But eventually, I needed some exercise, and I picked up squash again.
 I joined a New York City squash league and eventually became captain of my team there.
 Later, I moved to Philadelphia and joined the league here.
-I currently captain the renowned* A team at the Philadelphia Squash Club.

 I’d wanted to create a site about squash for many years.
 I had a “trial” site up and running for a while, but I never posted that much.
 In 2011, the US Open was played in my adopted city of Philadelphia, and I didn’t go see any of the matches.
 I did have some excuses (young children) but mostly I felt pretty embarrassed.
 So I dedicated myself to writing about squash in the hopes I’d get into the game a bit more.